canjs/canjs/docs/can-guides/commitment/api-guide.md

 @page guides/api API Guide
 @parent guides/commitment 0

-@description This page walks through how to use the API docs.
+@description This page walks through how to use and understand CanJS's API documentation.

 @body